kparc/kcc/README.md

 more fluent than in any other modern REPL-driven system you may be familiar with, because the questions are short and the answers are fast.
 This is the essence of the way of k, an experience that all k programmers consider immensely satisfying.
-This is why people who write software in k love their jobs.
+People who write k for living love their jobs.

 ## exodus

-Since the only known way to learn how to program is to write programs, you will need a live k environment.
-Fortunately, as all things k, it takes very little effort.
+The only known way to learn how to program is to write programs, so you will need a live k environment.
+As all things k, it takes very little effort.

 ### get

 We will use a trial version of k, which comes with a reasonable limit of 1 gigabyte of workspace per k process.
-This limit is for your own protection, so that you don’t accidentally convert too much data into too much money too early, because, as any k programmer will tell you, with great power comes great responsibility.
+This is for your own protection, so that you don’t accidentally convert too much data into too much money too early, because, as any k programmer will tell you, with great power comes great responsibility.